aronwc/mlsm/papers/oconnor10from/tlasserr.md

 ####Algorithm####

 -	Message retrieval: To identify with keywords the topic of a message.
-- Opinion Estimation: Messages are referenced as positive or negative with the ration of positive words over negative words in the message.
+- Opinion Estimation: Messages are referenced as positive or negative with the ratio of positive words over negative words in the message.
 These positive and negative words are defined by the lexicon OpinionFinder.
-The ration can be also smoothed.
+The ratio can be also smoothed.
 - Correlation Analysis: the text-poll correlation is the goodness-of-fit metric for fitting slope and bias parameters.
 The aim of this algorithm is to measure the correlation of the poll and a text window ending L days before the poll outcome.
-- Forecasting Analysis: It consists to train a model until a day to predict the evolution the L next days.
+- Forecasting Analysis: It consists to train a model until a day to predict the evolution of the L next days.

 ####Hypothesis####